gillchristian/tailwind-purs/readme.md

 ### Usage

-There are 3 commands.
+**gen-available-classes**

-- `gen-available-classes`: generates a file with the list of available Tailwind classes.
+Generates a file with the list of available Tailwind classes.
 This file is used as the input to the other commands.
 The input should be the CSS file with all the generated Tailwind styles.
-- `gen-purs`: looks for all the `T.className` ocurrences and generates a PureScript file containing only those as Halogen `ClassName`s.To generate all the available ones instead use the `--all` flag.
-This command is ment both for development to generate all the available classes but also can be run to work with only the used ones, which reduces compile times a lot.
-- `gen-css`: looks for all the `T.className` ocurrences and generates an optimized version of the `tailwind.css` file.

-**gen-available-classes**

 ```
 $ twpurs gen-available-classes --help